Destination Infrastructure & Active Transportation Grant

 Eligible projects may include, but are not limited to:

-• Capital improvements such as upgrades and additions to public restrooms, parking areas, lookouts
+- Capital improvements such as upgrades and additions to public restrooms, parking areas and lookouts.

 Ineligible Projects